-On the map it may look like a little sliver of land by the Mediterranean Sea, but don’t let the size of Tunisia’s capital fool you.
-Right from the moment your flight to Tunis lands, this tranquil yet bustling city packs a punch.
+On the map, it may look like a little sliver of land by the Mediterranean Sea, but don’t let the size of Tunisia’s capital fool you.
+From the moment your flight to Tunis lands, this tranquil yet bustling city packs a punch.

 This is particularly reflected in the new areas, where the streets have been likened to those in Paris or Barcelona.
 It's no surprise, then, that Tunis is one of the most modern cities in the North African and Arab world, not to mention one of the most relaxed.

-Look out for other notable landmarks including the two sea gates: Bab El-Jedid Gate and Bab El-Bahr Gate; as well as the noble houses of Dar Hussein, Dar Ben Abdallah and Dar Lasram.
+Look out for other notable landmarks including the two sea gates, Bab El-Jedid Gate and Bab El-Bahr Gate, and the noble houses of Dar Hussein, Dar Ben Abdallah, and Dar Lasram.
 Apart from culture, one of the best things about Tunis is the food, and there are a lot of places to eat.
-The locals savour their traditional cuisine, which can be found in a plethora of restaurants across the city.
-So sit back, relax and enjoy the Tunisian way of life during your stay.
+The locals savor their traditional cuisine, which can be found in a plethora of restaurants across the city.
+So sit back, relax, and enjoy the Tunisian way of life during your stay.